 It’s easiest to make the topping with an electric or stand mixer, but if you don’t have one, don’t fear!
 Just make sure the cream cheese is extra soft at room temperature, and mix it the old fashioned way with a spoon and a little elbow grease.

-And if you don’t have a piping bag, you can use the old Ziplock bag trick.
+You can buy cheap disposable piping bags which are great, but if you don’t have a piping bag, you can use the old Ziplock bag trick.
 Just put the topping mixture in a gallon sized Ziplock and snip a small corner off the bottom of the bag.
 They won’t be as cutesy without the star tip on a piping bag, but they’ll be every bit as delicious!